kmucavele/bookshelf/README.md

 One where you store already owned books and another with books that you want to read in the future but not own yet (wishlist).

+The project was made in the first year of my apprenticeship and servers for educational purposes.

 ### Functionalities
 * Users can: